Lead is a highly toxic metal that can cause brain damage and other serious health effects. Lead poisoning occurs when

 Homes built after 1978 are not likely to have lead-based paint or lead in their plumbing, however in older homes, lead has been found in dust, paint, water, and soil of homes built before 1978.
 Lead can also be found in children's costume jewelry, food, dietary and herbal products, and even some candies made outside of the U.S.

-The Centers for Disease Control and Prevention (CDC) suggest that today at least 4 million households have children living in them that are being exposed to high levels of lead.
+The Centers for Disease Control and Prevention suggests at least 4 million households have children living in them that are being exposed to high levels of lead.
 No safe blood lead level in children has been identified.
 Lead exposure can affect nearly every system in the body.
-Because lead exposure often occurs with no obvious symptoms, it frequently goes unrecognized.
+Exposure often occurs with no obvious symptoms and frequently goes unrecognized.

-If you have an immediate concern about lead poisoning, call NJ Poison Control, NJ Poison Information, and Education System, at 800.222.1222 to speak with a poison control specialist or visit their website to start a live chat from their home page.
+If you have an immediate concern about lead poisoning, call NJ Poison Control Center at (800) 222-1222 to speak with a poison control specialist or visit their website to start a live chat.
 Find local resources related to lead testing and remediation programs.